 The best resource to find Free Medications.
 It’s being constantly updated, so keep coming back for the latest updates.

-If programs and offerings such as these still leave you unable to afford cost of your medication, you may want to consider exploring alternatives such as prescription discount cards, coupons, aforementioned PAPs, or other cost-saving strategies.
+If programs and offerings such as these still leave you unable to afford the cost of your medication, you may want to consider exploring alternatives such as prescription discount cards, coupons, aforementioned PAPs, or other cost-saving strategies.